jeff5/demo-jython-slim-gradle/README.md

 The install directory has two subdirectories.
 `bin` as we've seen contains the launch cript.
-`lib` contains the application JAR, the Jython JAR, and everything they depend on (that the JDK doesn't supply).
+`lib` contains the application JAR, the Jython JAR, and everything they depend on that the JDK doesn't supply.